AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 # Detailed MCP tools reference

-This document explains how to use the MCP server tools.
+This document explains how each tool in the MCP server tools.

-## Recommended workflows

-### 1) Anything related to making Github changes that requires repo info / data, editing files / commit / push

-- Use `render_shell` / `terminal_command` to interact with cloned repository.
-- Use GitHub API tools only for information the user asks for

-### 2) Plain-language tool logs for UI / debugging

-- `get_recent_tool_events` → recent tool calls (success + failure)
-- `get_recent_server_errors` → recent failed tool-call error records

 ## Tool catalog (grouped)